Neal Baer: Television career

 Baer was promoted again to supervising producer for the fifth season.
 He was responsible for writing a two more episodes, continuing to develop medical storylines for all episodes, and supervising other aspects of production including casting, design, directing, and editing.
 Baer was also responsible for answering mail relating to the medical aspects of the series and for developing projects that drew on ER to promote public health including a series of news segments covering issues related to the series.
 The fifth season was also nominated for the Emmy Award for Outstanding Drama Series at the 1999 awards and Baer shared the nomination for a third time.

 Baer became a co-executive producer for the sixth season of ER and wrote a further three episodes.
 The sixth season was also nominated for the Emmy Award for Outstanding Drama Series at the 2000 awards and Baer shared the nomination for a fourth time.

 Baer was promoted to executive producer for the seventh season of ER and wrote one more episode.
 The seventh season was also nominated for the Emmy Award for Outstanding Drama Series at the 2001 awards, marking Baer's fifth consecutive nomination for the award.
 Baer left ER following the seventh season, having been a producer for five seasons and with 18 episodes as a writer.

 Following his departure from ER, Baer became executive producer and showrunner for Law & Order: Special Victims Unit from the second season until departing after 12th season to move to CBS Television Studios.

 Baer has written the pilot episode of two unproduced television series; The Edge for CBS and Outreach for the WB Network.
 Baer served as a writer and producer for the pilot of Outreach and the episode aired on A&E in 1999, but the series was not picked up.
 Baer has also written an unproduced film for Twentieth Century Fox entitled The Doctor Corps.
 Baer is a trustee of the Writers Guild of America Health and Pension Fund.

-From 2013-2015, he served as showrunner and executive producer of the TV series Under the Dome.
+From 2013–2015, he was showrunner and executive producer of the TV series Under the Dome.
 In 2015, he co-wrote along Marc Cherry and Dan Truly the pilot episode of the comedy crime series Cheerleader Death Squad.

-Fox has purchased Baer's show The Beast for the 2017-2018 season.
+Fox has purchased Baer's show The Beast for the 2017–2018 season.
 The show, to be written by Baer and Dawn DeNoon and produced by 20th Century Fox Television in association with Baer Bones, will be a medical drama in which the main character has a clinical fear of death.

 In 2018, it was announced that Baer was hired as the showrunner for the third season of the political thriller drama series Designated Survivor.
 The third season which consists of 10 episodes, premiered on Netflix on June 7, 2019.